dret/webconcepts/concepts/uri-scheme/nih.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/nih"
 title:         "URI Scheme: nih"
+concept-name:  URI Scheme
+concept-value: nih
 description: "Fields in nih URIs are separated by a semicolon (;) character.
 The first field is a hash algorithm string, as in the ni URI format."
 ---